-For example a coal mine site was active from 1856 to 1865.
-Coal was pushed on carts to a jetty at Speers Point from where it was shipped to Sydney.
+For example a coal mine site – the Lochend Colliery – was active from 1843 to 1856.
+Coal was pushed on carts along a narrow gauge tram line to a jetty at Speers Point from where it was shipped to Sydney.

 Since European settlement, the sound of heavy earthmoving equipment echoed around her slopes.
 The quarry off Quarry Road, Speers Point, supplied gravel for a variety of purposes one of them being to build roads to the Catalina Flying Boat Station at Rathmines on the western shores of Lake Macquarie.
 It is a sheer face conglomerate: sandstone materials with gravels and cobbles embedded in it.

 Off Hopkins Street, two reclaimed gravel quarries are now the site for a residential housing development.
 And there was a fourth quarry on the southern end of Munibung Hill.
 It was rehabilitated by LMCC in the mid 1980s.